Nabaneeta Dev Sen: Early life and education

 Dev Sen was born in Calcutta (now Kolkata) into a Bengali family on 13 January 1938.
 She was the only child of the poet-couple Narendra Dev (Narendra Deb 1888–1971, son of Nagendra Chandra Deb) and Radharani Devi (1903–1989), who wrote under the pen name Aparajita Devi.
 She was given her name by Rabindranath Tagore.

 Her childhood experiences included World War II air raids, seeing people starving in the Bengal famine of 1943, and the impact of large numbers of refugees arriving in Calcutta after the partition of India.
-She attended Gokhale Memorial Girls' School and Lady Brabourne College.
+She attended Gokhale Memorial Girls' School and Presidency College, Kolkata.

-She received her BA in English from University of Calcutta, and was a student of inaugural batch of the Department of Comparative Literature at Jadavpur University, from where she obtained her MA in 1958.
+She received her BA in English from Presidency College, Kolkata, and was a student of inaugural batch of the Department of Comparative Literature at Jadavpur University, from where she obtained her MA in 1958.
 She obtained another MA (with distinction) in comparative literature from Harvard University in 1961 and went on to receive a doctorate from Indiana University Bloomington in 1964.
 She then completed her post-doctoral research at the University of California at Berkeley and Newnham College, Cambridge.